The unified Python SDK gives you a consistent surface across Polymarket discovery, market data, trading, account data, and realtime streams.

 From this point forward, snippets in Trading Setup, Trading, Position

-live orders against the configured environment when executed.
-Review
+orders against the configured environment when executed.
+Review each call

 Use a secure client to create, sign, and submit orders.
 Limit orders specify the price and size you want to trade.
 Market orders execute against resting liquidity immediately.Order placement returns a discriminated response.
 Check response.ok before reading order details.